Self employed maternity pay: Maternity Allowance guide

 What is maternity allowance?

-• Employees who don't qualify for Statutory Maternity Pay (SMP)
+- employed but don't qualify for Statutory Maternity Pay

 What is Statutory Maternity Pay?

 Statutory Maternity Pay (SMP) is a government benefit paid by employers to employees during maternity leave.
-Self-employed people cannot receive SMP because they don't have an employer to pay it.
+If you're self-employed, you'll apply for Maternity Allowance instead of SMP, which is paid by employers to employees.

 SMP payments work as follows:

-• First 6 weeks: 90% of your average weekly earnings (before tax)
+- First six weeks: 90% of your average weekly earnings (before tax)

 You can work out how much you could get by using the government's maternity pay calculator.
 Payments will start automatically as soon as you take your maternity leave, including if you take time off for a pregnancy-related illness up to four weeks before your baby is due.